 LAAPA offers one of the most established programs for voice lessons and singing lessons in New Orleans, Metairie, Kenner, Harahan, River Ridge, Covington, Mandeville, and the surrounding areas.
 The vocal department was instituted in the mid 1980's and has grown to a faculty of over 26 voice teachers across three campuses in the Greater New Orleans area.

 We teach hundreds of lessons in voice each week to kids, teens, and adults adding up to tens of thousands of lessons taught per year - more than any other private voice teacher or studio in New Orleans!
 Our faculty members are routinely referred by schools and other music professionals in the area because of the fact that our students receive lead roles within a variety of performance settings at the elementary, high school, and collegiate level.
-Our vocal department also successfully prepares students interested in becoming voice majors for acceptance into university music programs.
+Our vocal department also successfully prepares students interested in becoming professional singers and/or voice majors for acceptance into university music programs.

 We understand that not all students are interested in becoming music or professional vocalists.
 Our teachers are all selected not only for their outstanding credentials and teaching abilities, but most importantly for their abilities to meet and relate to students where they are in their training.
 Not all students are the same, and our instructors make it a point to customize each lesson to the needs and interests of the student!